rajyadav63/Krea8ix/README.md

 ## 📄 License

-This repository and its content are © Nexora.Vector.
+This repository and its content are © Krea8ix.Vector.
 All rights reserved.